dunldj/Reproducible-Social-Work-Research/README.md

 # Reproducible-Social-Work-Research
 -----

+**Description:** A space for creating content aimed at fostering reproducible, open, social work research.
+The overall project has two main components:

   1. Reproducible Social Work Research syllabus

   2. Book Project, Based on Syllabus

-**Description:** A space for creating content aimed at fostering reproducible, open, social work research

 **Contributing:** If you are interested in contributing to this project, please send me an email at djd09e (at) fsu (dot) edu